kwakuemma37/Azure-lessons/README.md

             - can scale from nothing to 10s of thousands of requests without any configurations
             - Only pay for what you use.
                    - Resources are only allocated from a direct action
-                   - Only pay for code running time instead of resources used (resources used are automatically deallocated).
+                   - Only pay for code-running time instead of resources used (resources used are automatically deallocated).

     Functions can be
       - Stateles : behaves as it is restarted everytime it responses to an event